Bently Nob Hill

 The Bently Nob Hill is an apartment building situated on the highest point of the Nob Hill, San Francisco neighborhood.
 The tower was designed by residential architect William E. Schirmer in 1924; it was inspired by Spanish and Moorish architecture and built in the Art deco architectural style of the 1920s.
-The structure's slender water tower pavilion is directly modeled after the Royal Palace in Marrakech.
+The structure's slender water tower pavilion is directly modeled after the Royal Palace in Marrakesh.

 The building is a San Francisco landmark and one of the most prominent in the Nob Hill neighborhood.

 Bently Nob Hill is 10 stories high and contains 32000 sqft of one and two bedroom apartments.